manymoments/manymoments.github.io/_posts/2020-04-02-bilinear-accumulators-for-cryptocurrency.md

 If you ever need to implement bilinear accumulators in C++, I found the following libraries useful:

  - Victor Shoup's [libntl](https://www.shoup.net/ntl/), for fast polynomial arithmetic like division and EEA
  - Zcash's [libff](https://github.com/scipr-lab/libff), for fast elliptic curve groups with bilinear maps (e.g., BN254)
  - Zcash's [libfqfft](https://github.com/scipr-lab/libfqfft), for computing FFTs in the finite field $\mathbb{F}_p$ associated with [libff](https://github.com/scipr-lab/libff)'s elliptic curve groups of order $p$

+You can also find my own C++ implementations, based on the libraries above, here:

+ - [libaad](https://github.com/alinush/libaad-ccs2019), which implements bilinear accumulators and uses them to build more complicated append-only authenticated data structures[^TBPplus19].
+ - [libpolycrypto](https://github.com/alinush/libpolycrypto), which implements KZG polynomial commitments (which bilinear accumulators are based on)

 ## Open problems